 Commands

-Reference for kst sync, list, doctor, init, clean, and self-update.
+Reference for kst add, remove, lock, sync, list, doctor, init, clean, and self-update.

 kst init